A Schematic Definition of Quantum Polynomial Time Computability: Fundamental Notions and Notation

-The {\em size} of a quantum circuit is the number of all quantum gates in it.
-Yao \cite{Yao93} and later Nishimura and Ozawa \cite{NO02} showed that, for any $k$-tape QTM and a polynomial $p$, there exists a family of quantum circuits of size $O(p(n)^{k+1})$ that exactly simulates $M$.

-A family $\{C_n\}_{n\in\nat}$ of a quantum circuit is said to be {\em $\p$-uniform} if there exists a deterministic (classical) Turing machine that, on input $1^n$, produces a code of $C_n$ in time polynomial in the size of $C_n$, provided that we use a fixed, efficient coding scheme of describing each quantum circuit.
+A family $\{C_n\}_{n\in\nat}$ of a quantum circuit is said to be {\em $\p$-uniform} if there exists a deterministic (classical) Turing machine that, on input $1^n$, produces a code of $C_n$ in time polynomial in the size of $C_n$, provided that we use a fixed, efficient coding scheme to describe each quantum circuit.

 \begin{proposition} {\rm \cite{Yao93} (see also \cite{NO02})} \hs{2} For any language $L$ over an alphabet $\{0,1\}$, $L$ is in $\bqp$ iff there exist a polynomial $p$ and a $\p$-uniform family $\{C_n\}_{n\in\nat}$ of quantum circuits having $\tilde{\complex}$-amplitudes such that $\|\bra{L(x)}C_{|x|} \ket{x10^{p(|x|)}}\|^2 \geq\frac{2}{3}$ holds for all $x\in \{0,1\}^*$, where $L$ is seen as the characteristic function of $L$. \end{proposition}